 Do you want to host a commercial or a charity show?
-Will your show be broken down into scenes and looks or you will host it as a whole?
-If you want a continuous show, models will need time to change.
-For instance, have breaks where an entertainer comes on stage or there are activities offstage before the next scene/look.
+Will your show be broken down into scenes and looks, or host it as a whole?
+Models will need time to change if you want a continuous fashion show.
+For instance, have breaks when an entertainer comes on stage, or you have other activities running offstage before the next scene/look.

-You can host a fashion show the whole day, for a few hours in a day or at night.
-The venue sometimes dictates when you can host it whether during the day, at night, a weekday or a weekend.
+You can host a fashion show the whole day, for a few hours during the day, or at night.
+The venue sometimes controls when you can host your event, whether during the day, at night, on a weekday or weekend.
 Find and book the venue as soon as you can.
-Additionally, find a venue that allows you to hold rehearsals.
+Additionally, find one that allows you to hold rehearsals.

 The catwalk is the highlight of every fashion show.
-You can go for raised blocks or a floor level catwalk.
-When planning your layout, think about the location of the back stage and where you will place the entrance to the catwalk.
+You can go for raised blocks or a floor-level catwalk.
+When planning your layout, think about where you will set the backstage and the entrance to the catwalk.

 Who will work with you to make sure the day is a success?
-Allocate tasks to your team and have a day to go through the tasks together, and another day to evaluate the progress team members are making as you get closer to the event.
-Some of the roles to assign to your team are backstage manager, hair and make-up artist, wardrobe manager, casting manager, promotion manager, program manager and guest list manager.
+Allocate tasks to your team, and have a day to go through their roles together and another day to evaluate the progress team members are making as you get closer to the event.
+Roles to assign to your team include backstage manager, hair and make-up artist, wardrobe manager, casting manager, promotion manager, program manager and guest list manager.

 They can be your friends, amateur models on a commission or professional models.
-The choice largely depends on the type of show you will be hosting, and your budget.
+The choice largely depends on the type of show you will be hosting and your budget.
 For a big label, professional models are necessary.
-For a show for friends and family members, you can consider getting a few volunteers among them.
-Get models of different heights, shapes, sizes, skin tone etc. When the list is complete, get their measurements to ensure the clothes fit.
+For an event for friends and family members, get volunteers from among them.
+Have diversity in your choice of models: mix different heights, shapes, sizes, skin tones, etc. When the list is complete, get their measurements to ensure the clothes fit.

 The theme should match the purpose of the event.
 Your theme could be the 60s fashion scene, a seasonal collection like a fall collection or a show for expectant mothers.

-Promotion is necessary to let your audience know you have an upcoming event.
+Promote your event to let the audience know you have an upcoming event.
 Which media will reach your target audience?
-How long will your campaign be and how much are you willing to spend.
-Social media can also help you reach a larger audience cheaply by sharing details of the event with your friends and have them share the event further.
+How long will your campaign be, and how much are you willing to spend?
+Social media can also help you reach a larger audience cheaply by sharing details of the event with your friends and having them share the event further.

 - Find a venue, time, theme and date